Internal sort

 Consider a Bubblesort, where adjacent records are swapped in order to get them into the right order, so that records appear to “bubble” up and down through the dataspace.
 If this has to be done in chunks, then when we have sorted all the records in chunk 1, we move on to chunk 2, but we find that some of the records in chunk 1 need to “bubble through” chunk 2, and vice versa (i.e., there are records in chunk 2 that belong in chunk 1, and records in chunk 1 that belong in chunk 2 or later chunks).
 This will cause the chunks to be read and written back to disk many times as records cross over the boundaries between them, resulting in a considerable degradation of performance.
 If the data can all be held in memory as one large chunk, then this performance hit is avoided.

 On the other hand, some algorithms handle external sorting rather better.
-A Merge sort breaks the data up into chunks, sorts the chunks by some other algorithm (maybe bubblesort or Quick sort) and then recombines the chunks two by two so that each recombined chunk is in order.
-This approach minimises the number or reads and writes of data-chunks from disk, and is a popular external sort method.
+A Merge sort breaks the data up into chunks, sorts the chunks by some other algorithm, such as bubblesort or Quick Sort, and then recombines the chunks two by two so that each recombined chunk is in order.
+This approach minimizes the number or reads and writes of data-chunks from disk, and is a popular external sort method.